stackblitz/core/docs/readme.md

 `.../github/{GH_USERNAME}/{REPO_NAME}/tree/{TAG|BRANCH|COMMIT}`

 ### Automatically stays in sync with your repo
-Whenever you push commits to Github, the corresponding StackBlitz project automatically updates with the latest changes — ensuring Github remains your code’s source of truth.
+Whenever you push commits to GitHub, the corresponding StackBlitz project automatically updates with the latest changes — ensuring GitHub remains your code’s source of truth.

 ### Supported project types